jesseposner/jesseposner.github.io/README.md

 [live_site]: http://www.galaxyinvaders.space

-Space Invaders is a browser-based game that is inspired by the classic Space Invaders arcade game.
+Galaxy Invaders is a browser-based game that is inspired by the classic Space Invaders arcade game.

-## Instructions

-Use the left arrow key to move left and the right arrow key to move right.
-Use the space bar to shoot once the weapon status indicator switches from "CHARGING" to "READY".

 ## Features

-Space Invaders uses a sprite engine to provide animated ships, bullets, and explosions.
+Galaxy Invaders uses a sprite engine to provide animated ships, bullets, and explosions.
 It uses the `requestAnimationFrame` browser API to provide fluid and efficient animations.
 A slightly modified version of Paul Irish's shim layer is implemented for backwards compatibility:

 ```javascript
 function requestAnimFrame(callback) {